Olivier-Berg/PPE-notes/PPE/Philosophy/Moral/Tutorials/Tutorial 3.md

 Essay plan:

 Start with unconscious rape scenario.
 More interesting than the sheriff objection.
-A single-level act-utilitarian would allow it, however, as mill places emphasis
+A single-level act-utilitarian would allow it, however, as mill places emphasis on the long term, if people get used to raping women, than women would no longer feel safe etc. etc. ..